-4.3.1 Application with a Prescriptive Thermal Barrier: Icynene HFO MAX insulation must be separated from the interior of the building by an approved thermal barrier of $^{1}/{2}$ -inch-thick (12.7 mm) gypsum wallboard or an equivalent thermal barrier complying with and installed in accordance with the applicable code except where the installation complies with the requirements set forth in Section 4.3.2.
-When installation is within an attic or crawl space as described in Section 4.4, a thermal barrier is not required between the foam plastic and the attic or crawl space, but is required between the insulation and the interior of the building.
+4.3.1 Application with a Prescriptive Thermal Barrier: Icynene Ultra 50 spray foam insulation must be separated from the interior of the building by an approved thermal barrier of 1/2-inch-thick (12.7 mm) gypsum wallboard or an equivalent 15-minute thermal barrier complying with, and installed in accordance with, IBC Section 2603.4 or IRC Section R316.4, as applicable, except where insulation is in an attic or crawl space as described in Section 4.4.
+Icynene Ultra 50 thickness is not limited when separated from the interior of the building by a prescriptive thermal barrier as complying with the IBC or IRC.